ssebattasamuel/zk-voting-dapp/README.md

 This project demonstrates advanced blockchain concepts like zk-SNARKs for privacy, smart contract verification, and full-stack dApp development.
 It's designed for DAOs, governance systems, or any secure voting scenario.

+## Live Demo

+Try the app live: [https://zk-voting-dapp-theta.vercel.app/](https://zk-voting-dapp-theta.vercel.app/)
+(Connect MetaMask on Holesky testnet with test ETH.
+Note: This is a testnet deployment—use test accounts only.)

 ## Features

 - **Privacy via ZKPs**: Votes are verified on-chain without exposing voter identity or choice (using Groth16 proofs).